 Cryptocurrencies come in a wide variety of different coins and tokens, each with their own unique use-cases and functionality.
 There isn't really a "coin to rule them all" yet, so there are many reasons to swap between these cryptos, depending on the user.

 There are plenty of exchanges out there, with more popping up every day, so deciding where to go and who to trust can be difficult.
-The two main types of exchanges generally break down to whether or not they're centralized, meaning whether they hold and manage your data and funds for you.
+The two main types of exchanges generally break down to whether or not they're centralized, meaning whether they hold and manage your data and assets for you.
 Another popular term for this is ‘custodial’.
 While this seems nice and convenient on the surface, centralized solutions defeat the whole purpose of using cryptocurrencies in the first place.
 That’s why some non-custodial wallets, like MEW, offer intuitive decentralized swaps.
 Decentralization doesn’t have to be difficult.

 Most people in the world don’t use blockchain because they haven’t heard of it.
 Even when they have, it’s not exactly an easy topic to explain.
 It can be hard to understand what the point of blockchain is from outside the community.
 Even viewed from the inside, blockchain’s potential is a foggy landscape at best.
 The consequences of decentralization can be confusing and double-edged.
 To understand the various ways it can help, you need to understand why help is needed in the first place.